hqyone/tRNAExplorer/README.md

     Using : `pip3 install -r requirements_3.txt` or `pip install -r requirements.txt`
 ## 3. Installation
+1. Docker (Recommended)
+    * Method 1: Using the [Dockerfile](./docker/Dockerfile) to generate image
+        Run `docker build -t <trna>` in the folder contaning the Dockerfile
+    * Method 2: Download docker image from [dockerhub](https://hub.docker.com/repository/docker/hqyone/trna_explorer)
+        Run `docker push hqyone/trna_explorer:v1_0` to get the image Details about launch tRNAExplorer using the image can be found in the [Dockerfile](./docker/Dockerfile)
+2. Regular installation
     * Step 1: Download and unzip the pipeline  https://github.com/hqyone/tRNAExplorer/archive/master.zip
     * Step 2: Install software in requirements ...
     * Step 3: Initialization settings:
         * Find and modify the file named [init](init) at the root directory of tRNAExplorer (Important !!!)
         * Change the absolute path for Trimmomatics, BLASTN and makeblastdb in the file.

 ## 4. Running
 * Run testing data by      `python tRNAExploer.py`